KPMG

-KPMG International Limited is a British multinational professional services network, based in London, United Kingdom.
-It is one of the Big Four accounting firms, along with Ernst & Young (EY), Deloitte, and PwC.
-As of December 2024, KPMG comprised 46 firms.
+KPMG is a multinational professional services network headquartered in London, England.
+It is one of the Big Four accounting firms, alongside Deloitte, EY and PwC.
+As of December 2024, KPMG is operated as a network of 46 firms across 145 countries, employing 275,288 people that are affiliated with KPMG International Limited, a private English company limited by guarantee.

 The name "KPMG" stands for "Klynveld Peat Marwick Goerdeler".
 The initialism was chosen when KMG (Klynveld Main Goerdeler) merged with Peat Marwick in 1987.

-KPMG has three lines of services: financial audit, tax, and consulting.
+KPMG has three main divisions: financial audit, tax, and consulting.
 Its tax and advisory services are further divided into various service groups.
-In the 21st century, various parts of the firm's global network of affiliates have been involved in regulatory actions as well as lawsuits.
+In the 21st century, various firms within KPMG's global network of affiliates have been involved in regulatory actions and lawsuits.